Coronavirus infection: everything you need to know about the outbreak from China

 How quickly has it spread?

 Since the outbreak in mid-December, cases have escalated at pace.
 Within a month, two people in China had died while about 40 cases were identified.
-Two weeks later, the death toll stands at 41 with more than 1,287 cases.
+As of January 27, the death toll stood at 80 with more than 2,300 cases.

+The city of Macau, a gambling hub hugely popular with mainland tourists, has confirmed five cases as of Sunday.
+In Hong Kong, six people are known to have the disease

-As of January 25, the virus has continued to spread internationally, with the United States recording a second infection.
-France and Singapore have confirmed three cases, while Nepal has identified its first and Thailand its fifth.
+As of January 26, the virus has continued to spread internationally, with the United States recording five confirmed cases.
+France has confirmed three cases, Singapore has four while Nepal has identified its first and Thailand its eighth.

+Elsewhere in Asia, Taiwan has uncovered four cases so far, South Korean media reported the country’s third case, and Vietnam confirmed two cases.
+Malaysia and Japan have both confirmed four cases.

 Despite the speed and spread of the virus, experts have been surprised that the World Health Organisation (WHO) has not declared a global health crisis, which would see emergency measures put in place.
 The organisation said it was “too early” to do so.